magenta-aps/cookie-consent/README.md

 To make sure you get *willing* consent from your users, you need to ...
 * Make it equally easy to accept or reject cookies
 * Enable users to retract consent
+* User must actively accept or reject (No default choices or pre-checked boxes)

 ## Deploying to the web